Organic egg production: Animal welfare

 Meat, poultry, eggs, and dairy products labeled "organic" must come from animals who are "(m)anaged without antibiotics, added growth hormones, mammalian or avian byproducts, or other prohibited feed ingredients."
 Farms, processors, and distributors must be inspected by the USDA before they are allowed to use the "organic" label.
 However, fewer than 5 percent of chickens are raised in accordance with these standards.
 The "organic" label does not guarantee that animals were treated any better than those raised on conventional CAFOs.
 The Washington Post reported that large operations are able to sell their eggs as organic because the USDA has "interpreted the word 'outdoors' in such a way that farms that confine their hens to barns but add 'porches' are deemed eligible for the valuable 'USDA Organic' label.
 The porches are typically walled-in areas with a roof, hard floors and screening on one side."
 Male chicks who are born on organic or free-range egg farms are still discarded, by the use of lethal gas, because they do not produce eggs.

+Greenhouse gas emissions

+Compared to caged hens, organic hens produce fewer eggs and required more feed, which resulted in a carbon footprint around 16% higher per kilogram of egg.

+Product quality

+Honikel (1998) reviewed the studies on organic eggs, concluding that product quality characteristics—such as nutritional, hygienic, sensory, and technological factors—do not differ substantially between organic and conventional eggs.